theSimplex/Simplexframe/README.md

 Copyright
 ---------

-Copyright (c) 2013 easonhan.
+Copyright (c) 2013 simplex.
 See LICENSE.txt for further details.